486Maryam486/486Maryam486/README.md

 - 🔭 I’m currently a ML engineer.
 My area of interest is NLP and it's applications.
 - ⚡ Pronouns: She/Her
-- 😄Fun fact: I used to be an account manager!
+- 😄 Fun fact: I used to be an account manager!
 - 📫 How to reach me: Instagram: https://www.instagram.com/1irooni2canada/